 Although there have already been improvements in the efficiency of air-conditioning and refrigeration equipment over the last several decades, substantial potential still remains.
-For example, a 2013 assessment by the U.S. Department of Energy (U.S. DOE) Super-efficient Equipment and Appliance Deployment Initiative (SEAD) found that deploying super-efficient room air conditioners can significantly reduce energy use and CO_2 emissions by 2020 and avoid the need for approximately 123 medium-sized (500-megawatt) power plants, with the largest potential savings in India, China, and the E.U.33 See Table 1.
+For example, a 2013 assessment by the U.S. Department of Energy's Super-efficient Equipment and Appliance Deployment Initiative (SEAD) found that deploying super-efficient room air conditioners can significantly reduce energy use and CO_2 emissions by 2020 and avoid the need for approximately 123 medium-sized (500-megawatt) power plants, with the largest potential savings in India, China, and the E.U.34 See Table 1.

 The energy efficiency gains catalyzed by the HFC phasedown and complementary energy efficiency programs will ease pressure on overloaded electricity grids.
-In many cities in India, for example, air conditioning accounts for 40% to 60% of peak electricity demand during the cooling season.34 A recent study by the U.S. DOE's Lawrence Berkeley National Laboratory calculates that ownership of room air conditioners in India will increase from 3% to 47% between 2010 and 2030.35 Over the next 15 years, the potential energy savings in India from improving the energy efficiency of room air conditioning is the equivalent of 120 new medium-sized coal power plants.36 Over the next five years, the global potential is about the same (see Table 1).37 These efficiency gains also would lower the cost of operating the equipment and save consumers money.38
+In many cities in India, for example, air conditioning accounts for 40% to 60% of peak electricity demand during the cooling season.35 A recent study by Lawrence Berkeley National Laboratory calculates that ownership of room air conditioners in India will increase from 3% to 47% between 2010 and 2030.36 Over the next 15 years, the potential energy savings in India from improving the energy efficiency of room air conditioning is the equivalent of 120 new medium-sized coal power plants.37 Over the next five years, the global potential is about the same (see Table 1).38 These efficiency gains also would lower the cost of operating the equipment and save consumers money.39 Lawrence Berkeley National Energy Laboratory is now expanding its study to analyze the emissions reduction potential of pairing energy efficiency improvements for room A/C with a transition to low-GWP refrigerants for various countries, including India, China, Brazil, and Saudi Arabia.40 Preliminary results demonstrate that the paired transition can double the climate mitigation benefits of taking either action alone.41